Top Roger Clemens Cards to Collect

 Roger Clemens earned a reputation as one of the toughest and hardest-throwing pitchers to ever take the mound during his 24 seasons in the league.
 However, even though "Rocket" won more than 350 games and notched over 4,600 strikeouts, his trip to Cooperstown is still very much in doubt.
-Nevertheless, as the best pitcher of his era, his trading cards remain popular and ten key options are covered below.
+Nevertheless, as the best pitcher of his era, his trading cards remain popular and the key options are covered below.

 Although mainly remembered for his stints with the Boston Red Sox and New York Yankees, Clemens' two best statistical seasons were with the Toronto Blue Jays.
 In 1997 and 1998, he won the pitching Triple Crown with the Jays by leading the American League in wins, ERA, and strikeouts.
-A winner of a record seven Cy Young Awards, Clemens seemed to get better with age which led some to assume his use of performance enhancing drugs.
+A winner of a record seven Cy Young Awards, Clemens seemed to get better with age which led some to assume his use of performance-enhancing drugs.
 Clemens has never admitted using steroids and as Hall of Fame voters have increasingly supported Clemens bid each year of his eligibility, he may someday get his own plaque in Cooperstown.

 While Clemens signed autographs for many different products during his playing days, each appearance was typically very limited.
 Red Sox fans can look to one of his first certified autographs in 1996 Leaf Signature as the autograph to own from that era.
 Blue Jays collectors can visit the legendary Donruss Signature sets from 1997 and 1998 for other popular on-card options.
 Yankees fans have several choices for autographs including the 2001 Upper Deck Legends and 2003 SP Authentic sets.
-More recent releases featuring Clemens autographs and relics are available in 2016 Topps Finest and 2016 Panini Flawless.

 Roger Clemens is certainly among the most qualified Hall of Fame candidates that voters have refused to elect because of the shadow of steroid use.
 Yet, Clemens' amazing performances make him popular with two huge fan bases—the Red Sox and Yankees.
 In trying to balance those two points, this list was comprised using card value as the main component, along with set design and card availability on the secondary market.